 She took one more draw and exhaled.
 A flick of her finger sent the glow of the cigarette tumbling through the air.
 The room ignited upon its landing and Haley watched from the doorway as the flames engulfed the room.
 Then she left for home.
 The knife and soul-catcher safely secure in her coat pockets.

 The soul-catcher rattled.
 Before she could remove it from the dead man’s mouth, the spirit within it emerged.
 A darkness hovered behind the body.
-The spirit’s form was darker than the shadow cast in the moonlight.
-Green flames emerged as eyes set into a pale-white skull.
+The spirit’s form was darker than the shadows cast in the moonlight.
+The green flames of its eyes emerged within the pale-white skull.